thisiskushal31/User-Authenticated-JSON-Viewer/Readme.md

 # User Authenticated JSON Viewer

-User Authenticated JSON Viewer uses RedisDB for session key valid certain time if logged in that time interval it will save user specific data to MongoDB.
+User Authenticated JSON Viewer uses embedded RedisDB to store a randomly generated session key and embedded MongoDB to collect user credentials, while Docker is used to deploy backend APIs and embedded databases.
+This is to ensure the security of a communication session between a user and another computer or between two computers.
+For example, the JSON viewer will store user-specific data in MongoDB and provide access to the data with a valid session key stored in RedisDB.

 ## Tech Stack